stephanelatil/P-Sharp-Lang/README.md

 To start using P#, follow these simple steps:

-1. **Installation**: Download and install the P# compiler from the github page [github.com/TheD0ubleT/P-Sharp-Lang](https://github.com/TheD0ubleT/P-Sharp-Lang).
+1. **Installation**: Download the P# compiler by cloning the github repo [github.com/TheD0ubleT/P-Sharp-Lang](https://github.com/TheD0ubleT/P-Sharp-Lang).

 2. **Hello, World!**: Write your first P# program by printing "Hello, World!" to the console: